Gr1N/django-debug-informer/README.md

 [![Build Status](https://api.travis-ci.org/Gr1N/django-debug-informer.png "Build Status")](https://travis-ci.org/Gr1N/django-debug-informer)

 The Django Debug Informer is a simple application that helps displays various debug information about the Django project.
-It works on Django 1.4.x to 1.8.x and Python 2.6.x to 3.5.x.
+It works on Django 1.9.x and Python 3.5.x.

 # Installation